sjmillerAZ/ResBaz_UNIXIntro/Intro-to-shell.md

 This is called the `long` format, hence `-l`.

 Sometimes there are hidden files and folders.
 These start with a `.`. `ls` won't show hidden things unless you give the -a option.
+Do be careful with hidden files and folders - if they are altered without retaining proper formats, this could prevent other software from working correctly.
+The files are "hidden" to reduce the likelihood that they are accidentally modified.

 ```
 ls -a